 14. Who's running this?

 Hey there, I'm Lindsay Jean Thomson.
 In addition to leading #The100DayProject, I'm a writer and co-founder of Women Catalysts.
 In 2016, I was diagnosed with breast cancer, a bizarre yet life-affirming experience I chronicled for VICE.

 We're so glad you asked!
 Spread the word!
 Tell people you're doing the project and invite them to participate too.
 Our vision is to champion creativity.
 We hope to motivate people to pursue the practices that give them joy and help them feel safe to express and share their creativity.

 You can also get some merchandise – we've got super cute tees, totes, mugs, stickers, etc.

 The project is and always has been free, but if you'd like to chip in to help support the time, money, and resources it takes to run it, consider becoming a paying subscriber of the newsletter.
-Paid subscribers get access to fun bonus content and resources, including daily creative prompts, discounts on events, and more.
+Paid subscribers get access to fun bonus content and resources, including daily creative prompts for all 100 days of the project, discounts on events, and more.